 2. Enforce Limitations

 Limiting choices can help your loved one avoid feelings of frustration.
 The fewer options your loved one has, the less time and effort he or she will need to spend reflecting on, and possibly becoming confused by, a variety of choices.
-When you or your loved one’s professional Alzheimer’s caregiver in Tampa are helping your loved one get dressed or make food, limit his or her choices to only two or three items.
+When you or your loved one’s professional Alzheimer’s caregiver in Clearwater are helping your loved one get dressed or make food, limit his or her choices to only two or three items.
 This way, your loved one can retain a level of control by being allowed to have his or her say, while also avoiding feelings of confusion.

 3. Give Your Loved One Space